kumbulanit/t-sql/tech company/untitled/Module 3 - Writing SELECT Queries/Lesson2_Eliminating_Duplicates_with_DISTINCT.md

 WITH DistinctAnalysis AS (
     SELECT DISTINCT
         DepartmentID,
-        YEAR(HireDate) AS HireYear,
+        YEAR(e.HireDate) AS HireYear,
         CASE
-            WHEN BaseSalary < 50000 THEN 'Entry'
+            WHEN e.BaseSalary < 50000 THEN 'Entry'
-            WHEN BaseSalary BETWEEN 50000 AND 75000 THEN 'Mid' WHEN BaseSalary BETWEEN 75001 AND 100000 THEN 'Senior' ELSE 'Executive'
+            WHEN e.BaseSalary BETWEEN 50000 AND 75000 THEN 'Mid'
+            WHEN e.BaseSalary BETWEEN 75001 AND 100000 THEN 'Senior'
+            ELSE 'Executive'
         END AS SalaryTier,
         CASE